supersambo/papis-tui/README.md

 # papis-tui
 <sup>**!!! papis-tui is at an highly experimental stage.
 I have not tested this on any other machine than my own and only using my personal papis configuration and library.
-Please proceed with caution !!!**<sup>
+Please proceed with caution, papis-tui can delete documents in your database.
+Always have a backup in place !!!**<sup>

 papis-tui aims to be(come) a highly customizable general purpose **t**erminal **u**ser **i**nterface for the [papis](https://github.com/papis/papis) bibliography manager.